 USCB Institute for the Study of the Reconstruction Era Hosts Third Annual Spring Symposium: “Her Mark”

 Keynote speaker Dr. Hermina Glass-Hill, executive director of the Susie King Taylor Women’s Institute in Georgia, opened the symposium with a stirring talk titled “My Unbounded Joy”: Susie King Taylor and the War of Jubilee.
-Her address brought to life the early experiences of Taylor, a twelve-year-old Savannah girl turned Civil War nurse and memoirist, reminding attendees of the personal resilience and historical significance of African American women during and after the war.
+Her address brought to life the early experiences of Taylor, a fourteen-year-old Savannah girl turned Civil War nurse and memoirist, reminding attendees of the personal resilience and historical significance of African American women during and after the war.

 Dr. Valinda Littlefield, Rhonda Carey, and Elizabeth Laney—ISRE’s dedicated staff—coordinated the event with help from numerous partners.
 The symposium was made possible by the McCausland Innovation Fund, the Ernest A. Finney Cultural Arts Center, the Lincolnville Preservation & Historical Society, Dick and Sharon Stewart, and USCB.